 It is in front of this backdrop, where a growing number of hedge funds have yet to yield positive gains for the year.

 The headlines have shown storied firms such as Renaissance Technologies, which reportedly has lost 21% so far this year through the first week of June.
 Double-digit losses have led to a significant drop in assets even at the world’s largest hedge fund Bridgewater Associates.

-Another storied hedge fund shop, Landsdowne has seen losses in its long/short Landsdowne Princay fund of 41% and nearly 25% losses in its Landsdowne Developed Markets Fund through May, according the HSBC figures.
+Another storied hedge fund shop, Lansdowne has seen losses in its long/short Lansdowne Princay fund of 41% and nearly 25% losses in its Lansdowne Developed Markets Fund through May, according the HSBC figures.
 The Tosca Pegasus fund is down 47% through May as well, according to the same report.

 When markets were showing little in the way of volatility, marketers blamed the lack of market movement for their underwhelming single digit annual games and now again volatility is bogeyman keeping many a portfolio manager up at night.